AbooMinister25/arc/README.md

 # Arc 1.5.0
 ### Python micro web framework for creating dynamic websites.

 Arc is a python micro framework for creating dynamic web pages.
-Arc is still under heavy devlopment, and only has support for basic templating and page rendering at the moment.
-The eventual plan is to make arc able to create web pages with minmial need for coding any frontend yourself.
+Arc is still under heavy devlopment, and only has support for basic jinja templating and static file serving at the moment.
 Arc is powered by a CherryPy web server, making it both fast and reliable.
 You can use any WSGI web server to run an Arc application.

 ## Installation
 Arc is relatively easy to get set up with.
 Arc is cross platform, and can be installed on any operating system.
 You can install it using pip.